 It was an awesome experience to fly with Filip Audenaert, our pilot from Belgium in the Michelin balloon.
 Filip didn’t talk much but I have a feeling he is a very competitive guy.
-His balloon was the first to take off that morning because he wants to win the “Hare & Hound” game that goes on every morning throughout the event.
+His balloon was the first to take off that morning because he wants to win the “Hare & Hound” game that is happening every morning throughout the event schedule.
 How does the “Hare & Hound” game work?

 - Pilots must fly to a spot marked “X” at a point after the Putrajaya lake.

 - Pilots will have to throw their own marker at the “X” point.